My skincare range is cruelty free, vegan and vegetarian and contains organic or wild harvested ingredients.

 I don't have a credit card.
 Can I pay by bacs or money transfer?

 If you live in the UK you have a wide choice of payment options.
 You can pay via credit card or debit card, through Paypal, Google Checkout or Sagepay.
-You may also pay via bacs, a confirmation of our bank details will come up once your order has been placed.

 If you live anywhere else in the world you can pay by credit or debit card, via Paypal or Google checkout or via Sagepay.
 Or use Paypal's bank transfer system - you don't need a paypal account.

 How long does delivery take?